Devansh-Maurya/Design-Patterns-And-Principles/README.md

     * Any components of the object (Think of a “component” as any object that is referenced by an instance variable.
 In other words, think of this as a HAS-A relationship)

     What’s the harm in calling the method of an object we get back from another call?
 Well, if we were to do that, then we’d be making a request of another object’s subpart (and increasing the number of objects we directly know).
 In such cases, the principle forces us to ask the object to make the request for us; that way we don’t have to know about its component objects (and we keep our circle of friends small).

+* **Single Responsibility: A class should have only one reason to change.** Every responsibility of a class is an area of potential change.
+More than one responsibility means more than one area of change.
+This principle guides us to keep each class to a single responsibility.
+We know we want to avoid change in a class like the plague — modifying code provides all sorts of opportunities for problems to creep in.
+Having two ways to change increases the probability the class will change in the future, and when it does, it’s going to affect two aspects of your design.
+Separating responsibility in design is one of the most difficult things to do.
+Our brains are just too good at seeing a set of behaviors and grouping them together even when there are actually two or more responsibilities.
+The only way to succeed is to be diligent in examining your designs and to watch out for signals that a class is changing in more than one way as your system grows.
+    * **Cohesion** is a term you’ll hear used as a measure of how closely a class or a module supports a single purpose or responsibility.
+    * We say that a module or class has high cohesion when it is designed around a set of related functions, and we say it has low cohesion when it is designed around a set of unrelated functions.
+    * Cohesion is a more general concept than the Single Responsibility Principle, but the two are closely related.
+Classes that adhere to the principle tend to have high cohesion and are more maintainable than classes that take on multiple responsibilities and have low cohesion.

 ### Design Patterns